geotools/geotools/docs/user/tutorial/quickstart/maven.rst

 prompt.
 Even if you routinely use an IDE, you will find that it's often quicker and easier to compile, test and install your applications from the command line.
 We'll be using Maven (http://maven.apache.org/) to manage the large number of jars that a GeoTools projects depend on.
-Don't worry if you're not familiar with Maven because we will explain everythign step by step.
+Don't worry if you're not familiar with Maven because we will explain everything step by step.

 The example application is the same one used for the NetBeans and Eclipse Quickstart tutorials: a simple program to load and display a shapefile.